Harmonised index of consumer prices (HICP) (prc_hicp)

 12. Miscellaneous goods and services

-In December 2016, Eurostat started publishing indices at the ECOICOP 5-digit level.
-Until then only the 4-digit level was available.
-For many countries, back series of the ECOICOP 5-digit level indices were not available as far back as 2005; this is one of the reasons for re-referencing the HICP to 2015=100.
+In December 2016, Eurostat started publishing ECOICOP indices at sub-class (5-digit) level.
+Until then only the class (4-digit) level was available.
+For many countries, back series of the ECOICOP 5-digit level indices are not available before 2016.

-The special aggregates, as well as the HICP-APs, are calculated on the basis of the ECOICOP 5-digit level starting from the index for January 2017.
+The special aggregates and the HICP-APs are calculated on the basis of the ECOICOP 5-digit level starting from the index for January 2017.

 3.3.
 Coverage - sector